 - A bright area.
 Most veggies require 6 to 8 hours of direct sunshine daily.
 A few leafy plants can endure some shade.
 As a result, it is preferable to select a place with abundant sunlight.

 - Chill zone.
-Choose a place for the garden where strong winds can not get because it will make life difficult for your young plants.
-It is also advisable not to plant a garden where people are constantly walking or which can flood if it rains heavily.
+Choose a spot for the garden where strong winds can not get because it will make life difficult for your young plants.
+It is also advisable not to plant a garden in a place where people are constantly walking or which can flood if it rains heavily.
 In general, find an island of peace and light in your home.

 - Soil that is well permeable to water.
 If your soil is poorly drained and retains moisture, you must plant vegetables and fruits in raised beds.
 Otherwise, there is a danger that the roots will rot.
 Stony soils should be loosened; throw away the stones because they can weaken the plants.